I’m here to help you

 If you’ve already submitted a case request and haven’t yet heard back from me, we appreciate your patience in waiting for a reply.
 Please wait 30 days before contacting us again to chase progress.

-Please note, strict Parliamentary protocol dictates I can only deal with concerns relating to or respond to policy queries of constituents resident in Stockton South.
+Please note, strict Parliamentary protocol dictates I can only deal with concerns relating to or respond to policy queries of constituents resident in Stockton West.
 If I am not your Member of Parliament, please re-direct your query to your own MP.
 If you are unsure, you can check this here.

 To request a surgery appointment or ask for Matt's assistance please email : [email protected] with the subject "SURGERY REQUEST" or via this link and the preliminary details of your case.